-This service starts from 1 March 2017 and is open to all residents, community groups and garden squares.
+This service is open to all residents, community groups and garden squares.
 If you would like to book a one-off large garden waste collection, please telephone 020 7341 5199.

 The simplest, cheapest and most environmentally sustainable way to dispose of garden waste is to compost garden waste at home using a compost bin.
 Home composting benefits your garden and the environment, and it’s easy.